cterse/expertiza/DEPLOY.md

 ```

 In the `.travis.yml` file,
-1. the `branch` property specifies a list of git branches that would be processed by Travis.
+1. The `branches` property specifies a list of git branches that would be processed by Travis.
 Add branch you want to deploy under `branches`.
 2. Add following section:
 ```yml
 after_success: